 For complete oral health, regular and proper brushing is imperative.
 The toothbrush which you use should have soft or medium nylon bristles which should have round ends.
 This type of toothbrush is required so that the teeth or gums are not irritated or damaged.
-Toothbrushes which are small-headed are recommended by experts as they have the potential to reach all areas.
+Toothbrushes which are small-headed are recommended by Oral Health Care Specialist as they have the potential to reach all areas.
 Powered toothbrushes have also proven to be helpful for many people.

 Proper brushing method